postsharp/Metalama.Documentation/content/conceptual/aspects/advising/overriding-methods.md

 > [!div id="async-iterator-specific-template" class="anchor"]

-The default template works great most of the time even on async methods and iterators, but it has a few limitations:
+The default template works very well most of the time, even on async methods and iterators, but it has a few limitations:

 * You cannot use `await` or `yield` in the default template.
 * When you call `meta.Proceed()` in the default template, it causes the complete evaluation of the async method or iterator.

 To overcome these limitations, you can implement different variants of the `OverrideMethod`.
-For each variant, instead of calling <xref:Metalama.Framework.Aspects.meta.Proceed?text=meta.Proceed>, you will call a variant of this method that has a relevant return type.
+For each variant, instead of calling <xref:Metalama.Framework.Aspects.meta.Proceed?text=meta.Proceed>, you should invoke the variant of this method with a relevant return type.

 | Template Method                 | Proceed Method                            | Description |
 |---|---|--|